bvilmann/showcase_jl_energy_modelling/README.md

 # Technical remarks

+### Choice of solvers
+For LP and MIP modeling, the `CPLEX` (commercial) has been used. `Cbc` (Open-source) should be able to do the same but crashed on the final model.
+CPLEX is free for persons in academia.

+For NLP and MINLP modeling, a mix of solvers has been used. `Juniper` (open-source) as the main solver, `Ipopt` (open-source) for NL operations, and `Cbc` (open-source) for MIP.

 ### Solving time dependent on optimization method chosen:
 Solution time regarding the models vary on the chosen optimization method.
 Here is some benchmarking of the performance based on a average of 10 runs per data point.
 Abbreviations can be ![mapped here](https://github.com/bvilmann/showcase_jl_energy_modelling#mainjl).
 ![solve_time](https://github.com/bvilmann/showcase_jl_energy_modelling/blob/main/plots/sol_time.png)